 The operating system could be Windows, Linux, OSX, and other systems including server operating systems.
 The operating system is what controls information or communication flow between programs and the computer components.
 Without an operating system the computer has no way of allowing communication between programs.
 The operating system has a map of where program information is and how to address that information.
 It also allows for communication between those programs and the various computer hardware components.
 The operating system will receive communication from the CPU and Bios as to where the components are in the computer system and how to electronically address those components.

 Once the ‘boot’ process transitions over to the operating system it starts collecting information about the system and begins loading program files that allow for communication between the operating system and those components.
 The CPU, as we discussed in a previous article, determines the speed of that communication and the size of the communication flow according to the configuration and management of the CPU.
 The computer system can communicate at various speeds and at different size packets of information flow.
 Most computers today will send and receive internal information at a size of 64 bits, which is how much data processes at a time.

 It is possible to have a system that communicates at 64 bits and programs that operate at a lesser amount.
 This is often factored in but in some cases a type of virtual communication needs programed to allow the system to accommodate programs designed to run at lesser packets of data.
-It is important to note that it is also possible to program a software CPU that will enable a virtual communication channel to allow programs to communicate in a native manner or an environment that the original program is designed to work in.
+It is important to note, it is also possible to program a software CPU that will enable a virtual communication channel to allow programs to communicate in a native manner or an environment that the original program is designed to work in.

 What Is Your Input?